stajichlab/stajichlab.github.io/_posts/2019-11-19-video-introduction-to-research-in-the-lab.md

 ---
 title: Video introduction to research in the lab
 tags: video phycomyces
-author: Jason E. Stajich
+author: Jesús Peña
-member-page: jason-stajich
+member-page: jesus-pena
 ---
 [Jesús Peña](/members/jesus-pena/) introduces his research on sexual reproduction in the zygomycete fungi in the lab through a new video as part of the [UCR Microbiology](http://microbiology.ucr.edu) Graduate Ambassador.
 Have a watch and learn more about the research Jesús is working on.